4 Things Every Beekeeper Must Know AFTER Catching a Swarm of Bees

 The best things in life are free, so they say.
 A swarm of bees definitely fits in this category.
+But after catching a swarm of bees, what should a beekeeper do to keep it?

 Your first lesson is to know which ones to capture and which ones to ‘tearfully’ let go of.
 Here, we’ll dive into what you need to do next after catching a swarm of bees.

-What do you do when nature buzz wraps a present right in your vicinity?
+What do you do when nature buzz wraps a present right in your own apiary?

 You need to get the swarm ball into a container.

-It could be a cardboard box, a bucket, a nucleus (known commonly as a nuc), or even a hive.
+It could be a cardboard box, a bucket, a nucleus (known commonly as a nuc), or even an existing hive.

 The container you choose will depend on the location of the swarm and how far you need to move it.